 (remote magnetic tape) daemon running on rem.fmi.fi.

-One may have to set the buffer size for tar
+One may have to set the buffer size for tar.
+See man tar to

 find out how.